scala/scala3/docs/docs/reference/changed-features/lazy-vals-init.md

 ## Note on recursive lazy vals

 Ideally recursive lazy vals should be flagged as an error.
-The current behavior for `@volatile` recursive lazy vals is undefined (initialization may result in a deadlock).
-Non `@volatile` lazy vals behave as in Scala 2.
+The current behavior for recursive lazy vals is undefined (initialization may result in a deadlock).

 ## Reference